patrykkalinowski/godot-openvr-asset-wiki/OpenVR-actions.md

 When you install the new version of the plugin it comes with a default `actions.json` file that will automatically be used.
 This file is stored alongside mappings for all controllers OpenVR supports by default.
 You can find these files in the `res://addons/godot-openvr/actions` folder.

 The default `actions.json` file is setup for compatibility with the other GodotVR plugins and basically results in the plugin working as before.
 Every button, trigger and joystick is mapped to the buttons and axis Godot is able to react to.
-This is great when you want to build a game that you can deploy to all VR platforms Godot supports without having to worry about implementing different input system.
+This is great when you want to build a game that you can deploy to all VR platforms Godot supports without having to worry about implementing different input systems.
 But doing so means you get non of the benefits of the OpenVR action system.

 The default file is still good to have a look at for the syntax and formatting but it is suggested you start with a new file that you configure for the actions you actually need.